pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 **Step 4: Create a VBA macro to trigger Python scripts within Excel.**

-We now need a frontend for the end-user to input data.
+We now need a front-end for the end-user to input data.
 Open up PowerShell or any terminal available (e.g. VS Code or PyCharm) and create a new xlwings Excel project via the command ```xlwings quickstart myproject```.
 You will need to activate your virtual environment first.
 You can also change the ```myproject``` to any name you would like.

 * Once done, you should see a new folder with an Excel .xlsm workbook and a .py file in it.